We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 This is the point when we need to shift from a theoretical view to a practical one.
 Jumping ahead a bit, we’re going to discuss how to implement passwordless authentication via magic links.
 It’s probably the easiest way to implement passwordless authentication.

-Today, we’re going to talk about how to create two pages: one for sign-in/login and the other for a homepage (only for logged-in users).
+Today, we’ll discuss how to create two pages: one for sign-in/login and the other for the homepage (only for logged-in users).

-I am going to leverage NextJS, but you can use any framework you like.
+I will use Next.js, but you can use any framework you prefer.
 There won’t be anything complicated.

-While the project is being generated, we need to head over to https://magic.link/ and press Get started.
+While the project is being generated, we need to go to https://magic.link/ and click Get started.
 You need to sign up then.
 Right after signing up, you’ll be automatically redirected to the dashboard.
-There are lots of tabs on the left, but you just need the API key from the Home tab.
+There are many tabs on the left, but you only need the API key from the Home tab.
 Just copy it and go back to your project.

 Set up the needed dependencies: